devlaming/mgreml/README.md

 In general, `mgreml` simply tries to maximise sample size at each turn.
 E.g. if an individual has missing values only for a subset of the phenotypes, `mgreml` keeps that individual in the data, by introducing phenotype-by-individual-specific dummies (i.e. dummies that control for individual *i* having a missing value for trait *t*).
 Even when a covariate is missing, sometimes parts of that observation can still be salvaged (i.e. if the missing covariate does not affect all phenotypes according to `--covar-model`).

 However, introducing these dummies to control for gaps in the data can become computationally highly demanding.
-Controlling for fixed effect covariates has a computational complexity of the order *NT* <sup>2</sup> provided the number of unique covariates is of the order 1.
-However, if e.g. missingness in each trait is a proportion of sample size, then the total number of unique covariates to control for this missingness becomes of the order *NT*, and thereby the computational complexity of controling for this missingness of the order *N* <sup>2</sup> *T* <sup>3</sup>, which is prohibitively complex for large *N* and *T*.
+Controlling for fixed-effect covariates has a computational complexity of the order *NT*<sup> 2</sup> provided the number of unique covariates is of the order 1.
+However, if e.g. missingness in each trait is a proportion of sample size, then the total number of unique covariates to control for this missingness becomes of the order *NT*, and thereby the computational complexity of controling for this missingness of the order *N*<sup> 2</sup>*T*<sup> 3</sup>, which is prohibitively complex for large *N* and *T*.

 Therefore, `mgreml` has a `--drop-missings` option, whereby all individuals are dropped that have at least one missing phenotype and/or at least one missing covariate that is relevant (either because `--covar-model` has not been used, or because the file following `--covar-model` indicates the covariate with a missing value for a given individual affects at least one trait).